wcraft/nicar-2016/deep_dive.md

   * used the power of web presentation to show the power of what we are exploring

-## Working with big geodata without messign up
+## Working with big geodata without messing up
 Dhrumil Mehta, Reuben Fischer-Baum - 538
 * data: uber was expanding very quickly in NYC
   * received 4.4 million uber pickups, 89 million taxi pickups